How to Party with Food Allergies (Safely)

 Stay to play (and protect)

 Ask if you can stay for the party.
 Some hosts will feel more comfortable if you are there and can A) help make sure there is not an accidental exposure and B) take control of the situation if something happens.
 Do it!
 You can make a new friend, too.

 Bring something allergen-friendly

-Offer to bring safe treats either for just your child or some to share.
+Offer to bring safe treats either for just your child or some to share like these yummy bites.
 This is where having a food allergy in party season (which feels like always) can be expensive.
 Please remember, you don’t need to accommodate the whole party because of your child’s food allergy.

 Practice with your child

 Role play sometimes feels silly, but it is a great way to practice.
 Depending on the situation, “No thank you, I brought my own food” is always a good phrase for your kid to have ready.

 Trust your gut, if something doesn’t feels right, don’t do it or leave.